JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - To create a virtual DOM (still don't really get this) but - `const newDOM = document.createRange().createContextualFragment(variableName)`.
 This means you can create a new DOM without manipulating the main DOM.
 - The `createRange()` method is primarily used for manipulating selections and content within the DOM.
 - The `createContextualFragment()` method is used to parse HTML to a document fragment.

+- In order to store data in local storage it is a good idea to use the `model` - as it has to do with data.